Transport in strained graphene: Interplay of Abelian and axial magnetic fields: Model

-\emph{Two-terminal transport}.~In a two-terminal setup, both the left and the right side of a square-shaped scattering region, made of graphene lattices, are connected to leads [Fig.~\ref{fig:schematic}(a)].
+~In a two-terminal setup, both the left and the right side of a square-shaped scattering region, made of graphene lattices, are connected to leads [Fig.~\ref{fig:schematic}(a)].
+But we arrive at the same sequence of two-terminal conductance ($G$), and four- and six-terminal Hall conductivity ($\sigma_{xy}$) when computed with a rectangular scattering region, as shown schematically in Fig.~\ref{fig:schematic}.
 These symmetric leads are semi-infinite in the sense that they are connected to the system on one side and extend to infinity on the other side, preserving the translational invariance.
-In all our calculations, the leads and the scattering region have identical Hamiltonian.
-The leads are attached to all the last set of sites of the scattering region.
+In all our calculations, the leads and the scattering region have an identical Hamiltonian, as then the energy eigenstates in these two regions match at their interfaces, resulting in the smooth propagation of waves in the latter region, in turn stabilizing the numerical analyses~\cite{Groth2014}.
+Nonetheless, we verify that if the lead Hamiltonian corresponds to a pristine graphene Hamiltonian, our results do not change qualitatively.
+The leads are attached to the entire last set of sites of the scattering region.
 The corresponding unitary scattering matrix is given by

 preserving the total probability of the incoming and outgoing modes.
 Here $r$ and $r'$ ($t$ and $t'$) are the reflection (transmission) parts of $S$.
 We compute the conductance $G =\text{Tr}(t^{\dagger}t)$ of the system from the transmission channels.
 The trace (`Tr') is taken over the conducting channels.
-Notice that there is no bias voltage in the system.
+Notice that there is no bias voltage in the system, and we compute $G$ in two-terminal setup, and $\sigma_{xy}$ in four- and six-terminal setups, as a function of varying energy $E$ that take into account the number of filled LLs and associated chiral edge modes below a certain energy $E$.
+Alternatively, one can compute $G$ and $\sigma_{xy}$ at fixed energy $E=0$ by varying the bias voltage in the scattering region, which leads to identical outcomes.